-CIRM invests in S Program areas:
+CIRM invests in 5 program areas:

-The CIRM Infrastructure Program builds real and virtual centers that provide the resources, expertise, and information necessary to more efficiently advance CIRM's programs and projects.
+The CIRM Infrastructure Program builds real and virtual centers that provide the resources, expertise, and information necessary to more efficiently advance CIRM's Programs and projects.

-CIRM's Education Programs support the development of a workforce qualified to drive achievement of the CIRM mission, now and in the future.
+CIRM's Education Programs support the development of a workforce qualified to drive achievement of the CIRM Mission, now and in the future.

-The Discovery Program supports the exploration of new, potentially groundbreaking stem cell based treatments and technologies from their inception to translation.
+(formerly referred to as Basic Biology): The Discovery Program supports the exploration of new, potentially groundbreaking stem cell-based therapies and technologies from their inception through translation.

-The Translation Program supports the acceleration of early development activities necessary to prepare stem cell treatments, devices, or tools for clinical study.
+The Translation Program supports the acceleration of early development activities necessary to prepare stem-cell based therapeutic candidates, devices, or tools for clinical study.

-The Clinical Program supports the acceleration of high-quality clinical trials of stem cell treatments to address unmet medical needs.
+The Clinical Program supports the acceleration high-quality clinical trials of stem cell-based therapies to address unmet medical needs.